EmmaMills101/Shell-Scripts/README.md

 # combined_contigs.sh
 Combined all contigs in a assembly file, specifically a .fna, into 1 contig.
 If your assemblies end in .fasta or another extention please edit the script accordingly.

+# run_tracs.sh
+Runs tracs align on reads in input folder.
+Reads must end in .fastq.gz.
+The script prefixes the outputs based on the string of characters before "_", so for example DVT1234_S12_fastq.gz, the prefix would be DVT1234.
+The usage is bash run_tracs.sh -i path/to/reads -o /path/to/output --db path/to/database/